petergoes/petergoes.nl/content/work.md

 I like to experiment with some technology / framework, or I feel the need to automate something in my day to day work.

-This is not a full list, but just some i'd like to highlight.
+This is not a full list, but some i'd like to highlight.

 ### `json-mock-api`: Mock an api with plain json files.
 This simple CLI tool allows you to turn a folder of static json files into a